docker-mailserver/docker-mailserver/docs/content/config/advanced/ios-mail-push-support.md

     docker compose up -d
     ```

-5. Create a hash of your Apple developer account password using the provided `xapsd -pass` command
+5. Create a hash of your Apple developer account password using the provided `xapsd -pass` command:
     ```sh
     docker exec -it mailserver xapsd -pass
     ```